Your colorectal screening can help with a positive trend

 Colorectal cancer is a cancer of the colon or rectum, which is part of the body’s digestive system.
 Most of these cancers start as polyps, or growths that may become cancer over time.

-Why screening matters
+Why is colorectal screening important?

 Regular screening helps providers find polyps, and remove them before they become cancer.